magenta-aps/datafordeler/README.md

 9. Go to datafordeler/plugin/combinedPitu and run "mvn -DskipTests clean install"
 10. Go to datafordeler/plugin/statistik and run "mvn -DskipTests clean install"

-After that go to the specifik plugin where a codechange is needed and run:
+After that go to the specific plugin where a code change is needed and run:
 "mvn test"
 In order of validating that the code-change is correct, and that it did not break any existing tests

 ### IntelliJ
-If major changes is supposed to be done the developer need a developmenttool like IntelliJ Each plugin needs to be opened seperately.
+If major changes are supposed to be done, the developer need a development tool like IntelliJ Each plugin needs to be opened seperately.
-If for instance the developer needs to make changes to core start IntelliJ, click File-open, and select to open datafordeler/core
+If for instance the developer needs to make changes to core, start IntelliJ, click File-open, and select to open datafordeler/core
 IntelliJ identifies the maven file itself pom.xml, and loads the project and dependencies.
 Find the maven-view.
 compile to compile the plugin, test to test the project.
-Some mudules depends on ather modules, in order to get started install all plugins by clicking install on each plugin.
+Some modules depend on other modules, in order to get started install all plugins by clicking install on each plugin.
 The sequence of installing the plugins is:

 1. datafordeler/core